Upward Facing Dog Pose / Urdhva Mukha Svanasana

-- Lie on your stomach, forehead on the floor, your hands next to the ribs, fingers lining up with the lower ribs pointing forward.
-The top of your feet pressing in the floor and just as in Cobra pose lift the thighs and knees and keep the tailbone pointing towards the heels.
+- Lie on your stomach, forehead on the floor, your hands next to the ribs, fingers lining up with the lower ribs and pointing forwards.
+Press the top of your feet into the floor and, just as in Cobra Pose, lift the thighs and knees, and keep the tailbone pointing towards the heels.

-- On an inhalation press into your hands and feet, straighten the arms and lift the chest and also legs of the floor.
+- On an inhalation press into your hands and feet, straighten your arms and lift your chest and legs off the floor.

-- Draw the shoulder blades onto your back and lift your sternum but draw the front lower ribs slightly back, Bring your tailbone towards your pubic bone and draw the navel slightly in and up to keep the lower back long.
+- Draw the shoulder blades onto your back and lift your sternum, but draw your front lower ribs slightly back.
+Bring your tailbone towards your pubic bone, and draw your navel slightly in and up to keep your lower back long.

-- You can look straight ahead, or advanced students may look up, if they know they are open enough to not compress the back of your neck when you look up.
+- You can look straight ahead, or advanced students may look up if they know they are open enough not to compress the back of the neck when looking up.

 - Open your heart.

 - You can hold this pose anywhere between 5-15 breaths.

 - To come out, lower yourself down to the floor on an exhalation, or lift yourself into downward-facing dog.